Why does everyone keeps warning girls to stop speaking with vocal fry, or else you’ll “sound stupid.” But like, says who?! By Kristen Cochrane.

 3) The old, white boys club is freaking out because women are being clever

-The Atlantic once weighed in on the vocal fry debate two years ago, with American journalist and linguistics graduate Gabriel Arana claiming that “women have long tended to be the linguistic innovators.”
+The Atlantic once weighed in on the vocal fry debate a handful of years ago, with American journalist and linguistics graduate Gabriel Arana claiming that “women have long tended to be the linguistic innovators.”
 This becomes obvious when we think of the Valley Girl phenomenon, introduced to public parlance with Frank Zappa’s musical commentary on the uptalking girls from California’s San Fernando Valley.
 The Valley Girl-esque use of rising intonation as opposed to declarative sentences is, like vocal fry, associated with women and stupidity.
 But in an article by The New York Times’ Jan Hoffman, the “myth of the Valley Girl” is debunked.”
 Hoffman asked the University of Pennsylvania’s Dr. Mark Liberman about uptalk and found that, like vocal fry, it’s considered to be aggressive.
 For Dr. Liberman, Hoffman writes that “rather than suggesting insecurity, [uptalk] may in fact signal confidence, paternalism, coercion or faux conviviality.”

 Since we’ve (hopefully) all seen it, I’ll reference Mean Girls.
 “The plastics”—aka Regina George, Gretchen Wieners, and Karen Smith—are socially dominant.
 Cady Heron is a lower-ranking person, at least at the onset of the film.
 Have you noticed how the plastics speak?
 It’s uptalk.
 Since art imitates life and whatever, this is a real thing that has been empirically observed—especially if you went to high school in the past fifteen years.
 In that Atlantic article, though, Gabriel Arana says that “the standard practice for linguists conducting research on a new language is to find a “NORM”—a non-mobile, older, rural male.”
 So literally an old, white dude.
 Apparently, “NORMs are the most conservative linguistically, and typically serve as a model for where the language has been.
 If you want to see where language is going, on the other hand, you find a young, urban woman.”